noQ-sweden/noq_backend_python/README.md

     python manage.py qcluster

 These commands set up the database schema based on the Django models defined in the project.
+Qcluster is optional when testing and is used for automating periodic tasks

 #### Create Local Superuser